lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 - Use the left folder tree to navigate.
 - Switch between **Grid** and **List** views.
-- Only the file grid/list scrolls; filters and navigation stay visible.
+- Filters and navigation stay visible while files scroll.

 Filters: